 Individuals interested in completing the dual major option must be simultaneously registered for both majors for at least one semester.
 Dual major MPH students must complete the 45 scr curriculum described above for one major plus an additional 21 scr for the second major.
 The additional 21 scr consists of 4-5 major specific courses (12-15 scr) and 2-3 advised electives (6-9 scr) for the second major.
-All students must meet with the major advisor from each major to develop a dual major Plan of Study.
-The dual major Plan of Study is signed and submitted as described for the single major.
+All students must meet with the major advisor from each major to develop a dual major plan of study.
+Once developed, the plan of study is signed by the student, the student's major advisors, and a NOCPH director.
+The signed plan of study is then submitted to the College of Graduate Studies on the Health Science Campus.